jonhilgart22/Galvanize-NLP/README.md

 This course is an "active" learning environment.
 You'll learn through doing.

 Before class you will complete preparation materials (e.g., watch videos, read chapters, and complete workbooks).
+All preparation materials should be covered prior to the start of each class session.
+They are __always required__ unless explicitly labeled as optional.
 These materials will be resource for factual knowledge.
+I (Brian) will not be delivering traditional lectures.
 You are expected to be familiar with the basic concepts and technical jargon by the start of class.

 In-class time is precious - We'll reserve it for discussion, presenting complex material, answering questions, and working on exercises.